 Architectural Engineering Certificate

-Buildings have historically represented the culture of their time.
-From palace to post office, hotel to family home, buildings are physical examples of what was considered aesthetically proper and technologically most advanced at a given time.
-Today, modern buildings are composed of many different systems such as structural, enclosure, space, and environmental-control (heating-cooling-ventilation, electrical, water, sound control).
-As a result, designing a building is a complex task requiring the close collaboration of architects and engineers together in a design team.
-However, there has traditionally been a great difference between the role of the architect and that of the engineer, with the architect on the “creative” side of design and the engineer on the “practical” side.
-Architectural engineers, trained in practical and creative methods of problem solving and design, bridge this gap.
+Designing a building is a complex task requiring the close collaboration of architects and engineers together in a design team.
+While there has traditionally been a difference between the role of the architect on the "creative" side and that of the engineer on the “practical” side, architectural engineers, trained in practical and creative methods of problem solving and design, bridge this gap.

 Successful completion of six (6) required and two (2) elective courses will lead to a certificate in Architectural Engineering.